 - Read booklets, pamphlets, fact sheets, and information cards.

 - Use touch-screen and other computer information systems at hospitals and doctor offices.

 - Learn from DVDs that teach caregiving skills.

 - How the cancer will change over time.

 - Symptoms the patient may have.

 - Side effects that may be caused by the cancer or the treatments.

 What the caregiver is expected to do

 Caregivers report that they learn most of their caregiving skills by trial and error and would like more information from the health care team.
+Moving the patient safely and decreasing the risk of falls are skills caregivers say are the most difficult.
 Some of the skills caregivers may need to learn are:

 - How to move the patient.